tiabottger/tiabottger.github.io/_posts/2026-01-20-Successful-idealized-runs.md

 - estuary mouth lon = 0: should be consistent with my forcing
 - middle of the estuary lon = 0.5
 - river lon = 1.1

-But am having trouble successfully running a mooring extraction on my model output.
+But am having trouble successfully running a mooring extraction on my model output to do so.

 This will help me confirm whether I am capturing a spring-neap tidal cycle in my forcing, or if I need to modify the forcing code.
 I took a look into the tideA0 forcing file, and it was unclear to me how the amplitude is modulated depending on the timestamp.
 I'm assuming the date ranges for this analytical case are somewhat arbitrary since real tide data isn't being used, but I'm unsure.